Things to do in Bled

 When you thought that this place could not be more Disney-like, well let me tell you that there is a castle.

 Perhaps one of the best viewpoints of the Bled Lake, the castle is perched 100m on a mountain that oversees the picturesque town.
 It is one of the oldest castles in the country.
 The towers, the ramparts and moats are part of its architectural design.
 In the castle, there is a chapel and a museum that traces the history of the lake from the ancient times.
+If you are interested in history, in the castle you can learn a few things.

 While visiting the castle, you can have lunch or eat the famous Bled Cream Cake while enjoying the breathtaking views.